Making Democracy Work for the Rivertowns of Westchester County

 LWVR NEWS

-ADVOCACY: Call to Action to Oppose the Federal Safeguard American Voter Eligibility (SAVE) Act
+Call to Action to Oppose the Federal Safeguard American Voter Eligibility (SAVE) Act

-All U.S. Leagues are encouraging the public to contact Congresspeople to oppose the SAVE Act, (H.R.
+All U.S. Leagues are encouraging the public to contact their Senators to oppose the SAVE Act, (H.R.
 22), which is seen by LWV as a voter suppression bill to amend the National Voter Registration Act of 1993.
-It is likely to come to a vote before the end of February in the House of Representatives.
+The House of Representatives has approved its passage to the U.S. Senate where it will come up for a vote.
 WHY OPPOSE?
 By requiring certain proofs of citizenship in person, i.e. birth certificates or passports, it is estimated that more than 21 million Americans are unable to access the additional documents that would be required to register to vote under the SAVE Act or easily get to a Board of Elections office.
-People of color, married people who have changed their name, as well as young and elderly people, are more likely to have difficulty in accessing these documents.
-We already have strict laws in place to protect the security of our elections.
-There is a clause in the SAVE Act that leaves it up to each state to establish a process for applicants to "provide additional documentation to the appropriate election official of the State as may be necessary to establish that the applicant is a citizen of the United States in the event of a discrepancy with respect to the applicant's documentary proof of United States citizenship.IN SUMMARY: The right to vote is a basic American freedom, and our elected officials should be working to protect that right, not restrict it.
-If the bill passes it is likely to have little effect on noncitizens voting, as there are very few cases of noncitizens trying to vote, but it will make it significantly harder for Americans to be able to register to vote.
+Married people who have changed their name, minority group citizens at the poverty level, as well as young and elderly people, are more likely to have difficulty in accessing these documents.
+We already have strict laws in place to protect the security of our elections IN SUMMARY: The right to vote is a basic American freedom, and our elected officials should be working to protect that right, not restrict it.
+If the bill passes it is likely to have little effect on noncitizens voting, as there are very few cases of noncitizens trying to vote, but it will make it significantly harder for many American citizens to be able to register to vote.
 LWVUS opposes this legislation as unnecessary, divisive and likely to have a disparate impact on citizens who cannot access their birth certificates, do not have passports, or married women whose surnames do not match their birth certificates.
+So, we request: Please contact your Senator!

-want to join us at a
+Want to join us at a

 future event in 2025?